 How does Disney Plus price compare to Amazon Prime?

-Online behemoth Amazon’s online video service may not have produced quite as many big hits as Netflix when it comes to its own original content, but it can boast a much deeper library than its rival, with four times as many movies and access to top-notch classic TV such as Lost, Buffy the Vampire Slayer and House.
-It’s also the exclusive home of violent super(anti)hero series The Boys, and will be producing a massive TV adaptation of The Lord of the Rings, due some time in 2021.
+Online behemoth Amazon’s online video service may not have produced quite as many big hits as Netflix when it comes to its own original content, but it can boast a much deeper library than its rival, with four times as many movies and access to top-notch classic TV such as Lost, Buffy the Vampire Slayer and House (in the UK, anyway).
+It’s also the exclusive home of violent super(anti)hero series The Boys, and is producing a massive TV adaptation of The Lord of the Rings, due some time in 2021.

 How does Disney Plus price compare to HBO Max?